bdwilson/arp_notify/README.md

 Q: What do I need to do after a router firmware upgrade?<br>
 A: Assuming you have the same config, you'll likely only need to restore the crontab entries above.

+Q: What if I have devices which I trust and never want to be notified about them?<br>
+A: Create a file caŀled .arpignore and put the MAC address (or the full entry from .arptable file) into this file.
+Theoretically, you could copy .arptable to .arpignore and ignore all devices from the getgo, then only be notified about new things.